BEST Recipe for French Onion Soup

 Pot filled with caramelized onions, with a wooden spoon resting inside.

-2. Cook over medium-low heat for about an hour, stirring occasionally.
+1. Cook over medium-low heat for about an hour, stirring occasionally.
 Add ½ teaspoon Worcestershire sauce after about 30 minutes and stir well.
 When the onions begin to caramelize, they will begin to stick to the bottom of the pan.
 Stir more frequently at this point, scraping any browned bits into the rest of the onions.
 At the end of the hour, the onions should be very soft and caramelized golden brown.
 If not, continue to cook onions, stirring frequently, until they are caramelized.

 A pot filled with French onion soup, featuring a wooden spoon resting inside.
 The soup appears to be thick with visible pieces of onion.

-3. Stir in ¼ cup white wine, and cook until any extra liquid has evaporated.
+1. Stir in ¼ cup white wine, and cook until any extra liquid has evaporated.
 Pour in 5 cups beef stock, along with 2 sprigs of fresh thyme, a bay leaf, ½ teaspoon kosher salt, and ¼ teaspoon freshly ground black pepper.
 Turn heat to medium-high to bring to a simmer.
 Then turn down to medium heat or medium-low heat and simmer soup gently for 15 minutes.
 Remove thyme sprigs and bay leaf.
 Taste soup and add more salt and pepper, as needed.

 Two brown soup bowls on a metal tray, each filled with French onion soup and topped with shredded cheese, ready for baking.

-4. Divide soup into four broiler-safe bowls.
+1. Divide soup into four broiler-safe bowls.
 Add a slice of lightly toasted baguette or sourdough bread to the top of each bowl of soup.
 Divide 1 ¼ cups shredded Gruyère cheese between the bowls, topping both the bread and the soup.

-Broil until cheese is melted and beginning to brown, about 3-4 minutes.
+1. Broil until cheese is melted and beginning to brown, about 3-4 minutes.

 Two bowls of French onion soup topped with toasted bread and melted cheese on a baking tray.

-Garnish with thyme leaves and serve!
+1. Garnish with thyme leaves and serve!

-Tips For Making This Traditional French Onion Soup
+Tips for the Best French Onion Soup

 Saucepan will be very full with the raw onion slices.
 Don’t worry!
 Though it is a little hard to stir them at first, they will pretty quickly cook down and soon will take up much less room.